pivotal/docs-tap/install-openshift.hbs.md

 - `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
 This field is only required if you use a private repository, otherwise, leave it empty.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.pivotal.io/products/tanzu-application-platform/#/releases/1043418/file_groups/6091).
 Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure.
-- `MY-DEV-NAMESPACE` is the namespace where you want to deploy the `ScanTemplates`.
-This is the namespace where the scanning feature runs.
+- `MY-DEV-NAMESPACE` is the developer namespace.
+SCST - Store will export secrets to the namespace.
+And SCST - Scan will deploy the `ScanTemplates` there.
+This will allow the scanning feature to run in this namespace.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the credentials to pull an image from the registry for scanning.